Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Method

 \subsection{Numerical simulations}

-We employ two publicly available MHD codes in simulating magnetized turbulence with different physical conditions.
-The two codes that we employed in this paper are ZEUS-MP/3D \citep{2006ApJS..165..188H} and Athena++\citep{2020ApJS..249....4S}.
-We run our simulations for at least 2 sound crossing time ($\tau_s=L_{box}/c_s$).
+In this paper, we employed two publicly available MHD codes ZEUS-MP/3D \citep{2006ApJS..165..188H} and Athena++ \citep{2020ApJS..249....4S} in simulating magnetized turbulence with different physical conditions.
+We run our simulations for at least two sound crossing times ($\tau_s=L_{box}/c_s$).
 Our data cubes are time series of three-dimensional, triply periodic, isothermal MHD simulations with continuous force driving via Ornstein–Uhlenbeck forcing, where the smoothing is controlled by $t_{corr}=0.01\tau_{s}$.
-The energy injection rate is adjusted so that various Alfv\'enic Mach number, $ M_A$, and plasma $\beta$ are simulated.
-The injection is performed so that we only have eddies with scales $L_{inj}/L_{box}\ge 1/2$ are being injected, which corresponds to $0\le|{\bf k}|\le 2$.
-The driving force contains both incompressible and compressible driving controlled by a free parameter $\zeta$:
+The energy injection rate is adjusted to simulate various Alfv\'enic Mach numbers, $ M_A$, and plasma $\beta$.
+The injection is performed so that we only have eddies injected with scales $L_{inj}/L_{box}\ge 1/2$, which corresponds to $0\le|{\bf k}|\le 2$.
+The driving force contains both incompressible and compressible driving controlled by a free parameter $\zeta$ \citep[see][]{2020PhRvX..10c1021M}:

 where $\nabla \cdot {\bf f}_{incomp} = 0$.
 A summary of the simulation parameters is given in Table ~\ref{tab:sim2}.
 In our calculations, all physical parameters are set to unity unless specified.
-Notice that isothermal simulations are scale-free, and therefore units are not an issue in our calculation.
+Notice that isothermal simulations are scale-free, and so units are not an issue in our calculation.